mouseover and mouseout

 Similar to mouseover and mouseout, but these events do not bubble.

 In general you want to use mouseenter and mouseleave instead of mouseover and mouseout.
-Unfortunately the other browsers still haven’t copied this brilliant Microsoft invention.
+Unfortunately Firefox, Chrome, and Safari still haven’t copied this brilliant Microsoft invention, that has even made it to the spec.
 Come on, guys!

 On the window